Board overview¶

 ) with Molex Nano-Fit plug (see the Power Supply section for details related to Nano-Fit power harness assembly).

-You can use an external DC adapter for powering the board or a battery pack with chargeable or non-rechargeable batteries, as long as the provided voltage fits within the accepted range (9-15VDC or up to 20 V on rev. >= 1.1.8).
+You can use an external DC adapter for powering the board or a battery pack with rechargeable or non-rechargeable batteries, as long as the provided voltage fits within the accepted range (9-20VDC for board revision >= 1.3.0 and up to 15 V on rev. <= 1.1.7).

 2. Power over Ethernet¶